stkirchberg/Vokabeltrainer-Englisch-Klasse-9/README.md

 Perfect for:
 - Revising before tests
 - Learning vocabulary thematically
-- Or, let’s say... *having a helpful reference* during class 🫢
+- Or *having a helpful reference* during a test

-(Just remember: knowledge stays longer when you actually study it.)

 ---